SanaChinaliyeva/redgadget.github.io/_posts/2014-10-09-How-to-make-your-Moto-G-fly.md

 ##what it looks like?

 >Here I have changed my status bar color.
 Usually the icons will be white, I have changed them to cyan.
 The tiles on the second screenshot are not available in stock ROM.
 I have quick toggle tiles that are really awesome.
 There is a camera tile, on clicking which you can take photos rightaway.
 No need to open camera app!
-The navigation bar is already using the Android L navbar.
+The navigation bar is already using the <b>Android L</b> navbar.
 This is cool right?

 ![Status Bar Tweaks](https://lh6.googleusercontent.com/-T_qdwtkbDpY/VDVU52k8DGI/AAAAAAAAACA/YfUujnVbnFk/w670-h593-no/statusbar.jpg)